So, when it comes to a PPP loan vs. Employee Retention Credit, which should you choose?

 Paycheck Protection Program: PPP loans are 100% forgivable on the principal amount (plus accrued interest) if you use them for qualifying expenses and maintain your employee count and salary levels.
 If you use part of the loan for non-qualifying reasons, that portion is not forgivable.

-The PPP loan has a repayment plan of two years and a fixed interest rate of 1%.
+The PPP loan has a repayment plan of five years and a fixed interest rate of 1%.
 Payments are deferred for six months, but interest begins accruing immediately after taking out a loan.

 Employee Retention Credit: You do not have to repay the Employee Retention Credit.